Skip to the content

 Check out the two screenshots below.

-According to Google’s updated spam policies, “Creating low-value content primarily for the purposes of manipulating linking and ranking signals”.
+According to Google’s updated spam policies, “Creating low-value content primarily for the purposes of manipulating linking and ranking signals” is a form of link spam.

 That explains why Google penalized the sites in question with manual actions.